matloff/omsi/README.md

 instructor may provide you with a PDF "cheatsheet," saying containing important formulas.

-To view the PDF file, select **File | View PDF **.
-Note that in order to use this option you must specify so in the command line in launching OMSI, e.g.
+To view the PDF file, select <strong>File | View PDF</strong>.
+Note that in order to use this option you must specify so in the command line when launching OMSI, e.g.

 ```
 python OmsiGui.py xyx.edu 2000 me@abc.com "open xyz.pdf"